cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

   output)` returns the next `len` bytes of the key stream and updates the key stream state.
 It is required that that `len(output) == len`.

-[NOTE This closely resembles what people usually think of as an extract-then-expand KDF, but differs somewhat in its syntax and, also, its required security properties.
+[[ NOTE: This closely resembles what people usually think of as an extract-then-expand KDF, but differs somewhat in its syntax and, also, its required security properties.
 Can we get the same functionality from something that's more commonplace?
 HKDF doesn't fit the bill, unfortunately, because keys can only be expanded to a fairly short length.
-Our application requires a rather long key stream.]
+Our application requires a rather long key stream. ]]

 Associated types: